Starlink dish installation — professional mast mounting for optimal signal reception

 Reliability (99%+ uptime)~99.5% with proper placement~97–99% (tower-dependent)

 Data based on field measurements from 200+ Starlink and 30+ T-Mobile deployments across Northern Virginia, 2024–2026.
-Individual results vary by location, terrain, and tower proximity.
+Actual results still vary by terrain, tree line, roof geometry, tower sector load, and local RF conditions.

 T-Mobile Home Internet: Honest Pros & Cons